A comparison of Hochschild homology in algebraic and smooth settings: Introduction

 \end{thmintro}

-We note that on the right hand side the Hochschild homology involves the topology of the algebra, via the complete projective tensor product of Fr\'echet spaces.
-Theorem \ref{thm:C} is a smooth version of an earlier result with formal completions \cite{KNS}.
+We note that on the right hand side the Hochschild homology involves the to\-po\-lo\-gy of the algebra, via the complete projective tensor product of Fr\'echet spaces.
+Theorem \ref{thm:C} is a smooth version of an earlier result with formal completions \cite[Theorem 3]{KNS}.
+An advantage of Theorem \ref{thm:C} is that it reduces the computation of the Hochschild homology of certain Fr\'echet algebras to the Hochschild homology of finite type algebras, about which a lot is known from \cite{KNS}.